MyriamFentanes/katacoda-scenarios/rhpam-7-workshop/case-management-scenario/decisions-service-integration.md

 You will learn in this section:

-1- How to further enhance your Case Model.
+1- How to reuse the Decision making assets inside a Case Management definition.

-2- Integrating Decisions in the Case Model.
+2- How to configure and use a Business Rule Node inside a Case Management Definition.

 The Credit Card dispute case
 ----------------------------